adventure-capitalist/ashleys-animals/content/homepage.md

     photo: /img/pic01.jpg
   - content: >-
-      Facilitating increased alignment, productivity and levels of trust within cross cultural / matrix teams.
-Helping teams to learn to use conflict both constructively and productively.
+      Facilitating increased alignment, productivity and levels of trust within cross cultural or matrix style teams.
 Helping new leaders integrate faster and deliver results quicker while also encouraging them to prepare for and step up to the challenges of a new role.
     headline: Team Coaching Workshops
     photo: /img/pic04.jpg
   - content: >-
       Encouraging communication that helps to develop initiatives to instil the desired values and behaviours within the organisation to drive commercial success.
+Bringing teams together to discuss changes and ensure that conflict is both constructive and productive.
     headline: Meeting Facilitation
     photo: /img/pic03.png
   - content: >-